Efficient Data Structures for Exploiting Sparsity and Structure in Representation of Polynomial Optimization Problems: Implementation in SOSTOOLS: INTRODUCTION

-While the linear representation allows for a conceptually relatively simple implementation of the SOS variables and constraints, the vast number of decision variables (often exceeding 100,000) means that the process of constructing, synchronizing, and reducing the associated monomial basis $Z_{d}(x,P)$ comes with considerable computational and memory overhead.
-This overhead increases rapidly with the size of the problem, making large-scale problems practically impossible to solve.
-Simply put, the polynomial manipulation algorithms which underly current SOS parsers were not designed to handle decision variables at scale -- resulting in underperformance of the parsers.

-To reduce the overhead associated with parsing SOS programs, we propose a new representation of polynomial decision variables which tracks more closely with the SDP constraint format, while allowing for efficient conceptual and numerical manipulation of the resulting polynomial objects.
+To reduce the computational overhead associated with parsing SOS programs, we propose a new representation of polynomial decision variables which tracks more closely with the SDP constraint format, while allowing for efficient conceptual and numerical manipulation of the resulting polynomial objects.
 Specifically, we represent a polynomial variable $s\in\R[x;\xi]$, parameterized by decision variables $\xi$ as

-We refer to this variable structure as the \textit{decision polynomial variable}, or \textit{dpvar} representation -- a generalization of the linear \textit{polynomial variable}, or \textit{pvar} representation to polynomials with decision variables.
+so that, for example We refer to this variable structure as the \textit{decision polynomial variable}, or \textit{dpvar} representation -- a generalization of the linear \textit{polynomial variable}, or \textit{pvar} representation to polynomials with decision variables.
 As will be shown in Section~\ref{sec:dpvar_operations}, use of this format accounts for linearity with respect to the decision variables and eliminates polynomial manipulations involving decision variables.
-Furthermore, in this format, translation of an equality constraint such as $s(x;\xi)=0$ to LMI format is trivial, in that
+Furthermore, in this format, translation of an equality constraint such as $s(x;\xi)=0$ to SDP format is trivial, in that

 so that $s=0$ may be equivalently expressed as an LMI constraint $C_2\xi=-c_1$.
 Furthermore, by eliminating the need for construction of extremely large transition matrices, memory requirements are significantly reduced.
 Finally, while the resulting $C$ matrices are still rather large (as is required for densely-defined polynomial expressions), when the number of terms in these matrices is small, the dpvar structure exploits the sparse matrix representation features of MATLAB to dramatically reduce computation time - see Section~\ref{sec:MATLAB_sparsity}.